 The Samsung Galaxy S20 Ultra can be an expensive choice but taking out a contract allows you to spread the cost of the handset over a number of months rather than paying it all at once.
 There are SIM-free options, but they’ll mean spending a considerable amount upfront.
 If you decide to take out a contract with a mobile service provider, there are a number of factors you should consider.

-Most mobile networks will now provide unlimited texts and more than enough minutes for the average person, but it’s always worth making sure just in case.
+Minutes and texts: Most mobile networks will now provide unlimited texts and more than enough minutes for the average person, but it’s always worth making sure just in case.

-For most people, the most important consideration is data allowance.
+Data: For most people, the most important consideration is data allowance.
 Most contracts will come with a certain number of gigabytes as well as the option to add bolt-ons or top-up monthly.
 It’s often much more expensive to add data on later though, so it’s worth working out how much you think you’ll need and investing a little more up front.

-Longer contracts often offer a lower monthly rate because you can pay off your handset over a longer period of time.
+Length of contract: Longer contracts often offer a lower monthly rate because you can pay off your handset over a longer period of time.
 That does mean you’re tied in for longer and will likely have to pay more up front if you want to upgrade before your contract ends.
 The Ultra is ahead of the game when it comes to tech specs, so it might be worth investing in a longer contract rather than worrying about new updates.

 Since the Samsung Galaxy S20 Ultra carries a large price tag, it’s worth looking into ways you can save on the upfront costs.
 Most mobile networks offer regular updates with discounts on your new handset, so you can always enquire about the possibility of upgrading to the Galaxy Samsung S20 Ultra on your current contract.
 You may also be able to trade in your handset if you’re looking for ways to save on a SIM-free option, although this often depends on the store you visit.

 The starting point for storage space with the Samsung Galaxy S20 Ultra is 128GB.
-If you want even more room to play around with, you can choose a 256GB or a 512GB option instead.
+If you want even more room to play around with, you can choose the 512GB option instead.
 Remember, you can also add your own microSD card to take your storage up to 1TB, so there’s no need to worry about running out of room.
 If you intend to make use of the high-spec camera, you might benefit from the maximum storage space, so you don’t have to sacrifice any quality.